Invisible Languages of the LLM Universe: Results

-\textbf{Fading Voices (-- Vitality / -- Digitality)}: The densest cluster, approximately 2,700 languages (36\%), hugs the origin and extends into the lower-left.
-These languages suffer a double deficit: small, vulnerable speech communities and vanishingly small digital footprints.
-They form a pale cloud of nearly colorless points, underscoring that when both dimensions are scarce, even the representation gap provides minimal signal.
-From an LLM perspective, they are effectively invisible.
-From a linguistic diversity standpoint, they constitute the front lines of loss -- without urgent fieldwork and community-led documentation, these voices will fade beyond empirical recovery.
+\textbf{Fading Voices (-- Vitality / -- Digitality)}: The densest cluster, comprising approximately 2,700 languages (36\%), is concentrated near the origin of the space and extends into the lower-left quadrant (see Figure \ref{fig:fadingvoices}).
+These languages exhibit a dual deficit: they are characterized by small, vulnerable speech communities and extremely limited digital presence.
+In the visualization, they appear as a diffuse cloud of nearly colorless points, indicating that when both dimensions are severely constrained, even the representation-gap metric yields minimal informative signal.
+From the perspective of large language models (LLMs), these languages are effectively absent from the training landscape.
+From the perspective of linguistic diversity and language endangerment, however, they represent the bleeding edge of potential loss: without rapid, systematic field documentation and community-driven efforts to record and maintain linguistic practices, these languages are at high risk of disappearing beyond the possibility of empirical reconstruction.

-\textbf{Invisible Giants (+ Vitality / -- Digitality)}: Approximately 2,000 languages (27\%) occupy the lower-right quadrant -- the critical focus of our analysis.
-These languages manifest as vivid red points: their vitality extends rightward while digitality hovers below the horizontal reference line, producing the largest positive "need for action" gap on the color scale.
-These are languages with millions of active speakers but scant digital representation.
-The paradox is profound: robust demographic presence coexists with near-total digital absence.
+\textbf{Invisible Giants (+ Vitality / -- Digitality)}: Approximately 2,000 languages (27\%) are located in the lower-right quadrant, which constitutes the primary area of analytical concern in this study (see Figure \ref{fig:invisgiant}).
+These languages appear as intensely red points: their vitality extends toward the positive end of the horizontal axis, while their digitality remains below the horizontal reference line, yielding the largest positive "need for action" differential on the color scale.
+These are languages with millions of active speakers but minimal or negligible digital representation.
+The paradox is striking: substantial demographic presence coexists with an almost complete absence from digital domains.

-The Invisible Giants category reveals the core thesis of this paper: digital exclusion is not simply a function of endangerment or small speaker populations.
-Languages can be vibrant, widely spoken, and intergenerationally transmitted while remaining systematically invisible in the digital ecosystems that increasingly define authoritative knowledge and power contemporary AI systems.
+The Invisible Giants category encapsulates the central argument of this work: digital exclusion cannot be reduced to linguistic endangerment or to small speaker populations.
+Languages may be socio-linguistically robust, widely used, demographically significant, and transmitted across generations, while remaining systematically marginalized or absent within the digital ecosystems that increasingly structure authoritative knowledge production and shape the operation of contemporary AI systems.